 Since 1925, our diverse community has been privileged to teach, learn, question, and create on a campus at the heart of one of the world’s leading universities, supported by the extraordinary philanthropy of its alumni and friends.
-Evolving into the largest and most comprehensive graduate theater conservatory in the English-speaking world—the only one offering instruction in every discipline of the art form—David Geffen School of Drama at Yale University offers an abundant array of opportunities to interrogate and model artistic and managerial practice, on a path toward greater mastery.
+Evolving into the largest and most comprehensive professional theater conservatory in the English-speaking world—the only one offering instruction in every discipline of the art form—David Geffen School of Drama at Yale University provides an abundant array of opportunities to interrogate and model artistic and managerial practice, on a path toward greater mastery.

 The singular partnership of the School with Yale Repertory Theatre promotes the translation of aesthetic sensibilities into the language of the stage, with a particular emphasis on playwriting and the interpretation of new and extant texts.
 The application of theory to practice through collaboration in production is a central tenet of training here, and the integration of the School and Yale Rep—where students regularly serve in professional positions of significant responsibility—forges a relationship analogous to that of a medical school and a teaching hospital.

 As is true of any school or theater, the most consequential decisions made in our community are these: who comes here to teach, who comes here to learn, and who comes here to work.
-In every case, we inclusively recruit those who are leading practitioners and those who show potential for leadership and provide them with resources to energize their bravest and most responsible choices here at Yale and in the wider world.
+In every case, we recruit those who are leading practitioners and those who show potential for leadership and provide them with resources to energize their bravest and most responsible choices here at Yale and in the wider world.

 So, we outline here what you might experience when you come to visit, and especially should you come to teach, learn, or work at David Geffen School of Drama and Yale Repertory Theatre.
 And whenever and however you do engage with our community, we look forward to welcoming you in the unique fellowship of live theater.